whatisnuclear/website/_posts/2025-05-23-regulatory-reforms-nuclear-wants.md

 often do commit to commercial-grade standards for certain components.

 <hr/>

-5: 🧑‍🤝‍🧑 Improve and encourage the NRC’s ability to perform consultation for licensees and prospective licensees.
+5: 🧑‍🤝‍🧑 Improve and **encourage the NRC's ability to perform consultation** for licensees and prospective licensees.
 There’s a lingering tradition for the NRC staff to never directly answer questions, but rather to just always ask for more information, even if the NRC knows that something would be wrong if submitted as